6 science-backed facial exercises that really do make you look younger

 Get out of the way expensive facial creams and treatments.

 Get out of the away, expensive facial creams and treatments.
-A new study from Northwestern University published in the journal JAMA Dermatlogy outlines the results of the first clinical trial to show that facial exercises really make you look younger.
+A 2018 study from Northwestern University published in the journal JAMA Dermatology outlines the results of the first clinical trial to show that facial exercises really make you look younger.
 Over the course of 20 weeks, participants who took part in the study reduced their visible age by almost 3 years.

 There are several factors that contribute to facial aging — skin laxity, superficial photo damage and a deeper substructural volume loss of fat and muscle.
 It is actually the fat pads underneath the skin that give the face its shape.
 As they become thinner with time, they can no longer provide structural support and cause the face to “fall down."
 Facial exercises claim to address this problem by enlarging the facial muscles which can then provide more stuffing and make the face look fuller.
 The clinical trial from Northwestern has finally given some credibility to these claims.

 The study was conducted with 16 middle-aged women (aged 40 to 65) who performed a facial exercise program at home over the course of 20 weeks.
 For the first eight weeks, they did the exercises daily for 30 minutes.
 From nine to 20 weeks, they did the same exercises every other day for 30 minutes a session.

 The facial program consisted of 32 exercises and was designed by Gary Sikorski, founder of Happy Face Yoga and one of the authors of the study.

 The outcome of the intervention was assessed by two blinded dermatologists who saw standardized photographs from weeks one, eight and twenty.
 The dermatologists rated the subjects using a standardized facial aging scale (Merz-Carruthers Facial Aging Photoscales) which looks at 19 facial features.